mauriciopoppe/greuler/README.md

 ```

 - Custom animations can easily be created, for any of the values returned from `instance.graph.*` call
-`instance.selector.select` and you obtain the group that represents the edge e.g.
+`instance.selector.select` and you obtain the group that represents the node/edge e.g.

 ```javascript
 var nodes = instance.graph.getNodesByFn(function (node) {